 In Kerala, Tamilnadu, and Orissa, this festival is known as Avani Avittam.
 Similar to Maharashtra celebrations, people visit the sea, take baths and worship, and sing songs while performing yagna.
 It is said that it helps to salvate – our old bad karmas and with the sacredness and purity of our souls, we promise to stay together for a brighter future.

-According to Indian scriptures, Rakhi is first mentioned in Puranas As per Bhavishya Purana story, there was a battle between Gods and Demons.
-Demons dominated Gods and Leader of Gods “Indra” was escaping to save his life and Indrani saw him.
+According to Indian scriptures, Rakhi is first mentioned in Puranas.
+As per Bhavishya Purana, there was a battle between Gods and Demons.
+Demons dominated Gods and the Leader of Gods “Indra” was escaping to save his life and Indrani saw him.
 Then she tied one resham thread chanted with mantra on his hand and that day was Shravan month’s Purnima.

 In the patal loka, Bali pleased Lord Vishnu by performing penances and requested Lord Vishnu to stay with him in Patal Loka.
 Lord Vishnu granted him his wish.
-To fulfill his wish Lord started to stay in Patal Lok only and therefore goddess Laxshmi started to worry about this.
+To fulfil his wish Lord started to stay in Patal Lok only and therefore goddess Laxshmi started to worry about this.
 In the end, Devarshi Narad suggested to the goddess to tie the knot and make him her brother.
 This is the reason that Lord Vishnu again came back to his original place Vaikuntha.

 In Mahabharata too, there is a story related to this festival.
 When Lord Krishna killed Shishupal at that time one finger got cut and blood came out.
 Draupadi just saw it and she cut the cloth of her dress and tied it to Krishna’s finger.
 By giving favour in her return Krishna protected her during Vidyut sabha by giving an unfinishable cloth to protect her from Dushasan and which was the major turning point and actual reason of Mahabharata.